jonmikeli/docs/dotnet/dotnet8-thoughts-and-reflections.md

  - efficient support (different levels of support depending on the needs)
  - projection in time (long term support)
  - migration tools, guidance and support

+ From the business perspective, .NET is good for the present and also for the future.

 ## Ecosystem